thepassle/webcomponents-from-zero-to-hero/README.md

 > - [ ] Events
 > - [ ] Wrap it up

-This is where things will get confusing, as we'll be exploring the differences between _attributes_ and _properties_, and we'll also be _reflecting properties to attributes.
+This is where things will get confusing, as we'll be exploring the differences between _attributes_ and _properties_, and we'll also be _reflecting properties to attributes_.
 Hold on tight!

 First, let's create a `<to-do-item>` element.